9. Olympic Games Handover 2008

 Mintage: 650,000

-Timeless, symbolic, stirring and inspirational, Antony Dufort’s modern interpretation of Britannia is a piece of rich numismatic history.
+Antony Dufort’s modern interpretation of Britannia is a piece of rich numismatic history and an iconic symbol of the nation.

-Commonplace on British coinage for more than 300 years, Britannia is an iconic symbol of the nation.
-After a brief hiatus, Britannia made a triumphant return to British circulation in 2015 on a £2 coin.
+Commonplace on British coinage for more than 300 years, Britannia made a triumphant return to British circulation in 2015, becoming one of the rarest £2 coins.

-The 2015 Britannia £2 coin holds a special distinction as one of the rarest £2 coins struck for circulation.
 Despite the new design replacing Bruce Rushin’s Technology design, which had featured on the coin since 1997, the initial 2015 release is scarce and a favourite with historical collectors.

 3. First World War Royal Navy Fifth Portrait 2015